Time Zones Explained

 Daylight saving ripple effects

-The safest routine is to log the exact date you care about, pick the remote teammate’s IANA zone, and read the resulting overlap grid.
-The Timezone tool highlights shared office hours and shows how DST alters them.
-If you need a live visual for a broadcast day, pin both cities to the World Clock wallboard and leave it open on a side monitor.
+Best practice: log the date you care about, pick each teammate’s IANA zone, and inspect the overlap grid.
+The Timezone tool highlights shared hours and shows how DST warps them.
+Need a visual?
+Pin both cities on the World Clock wallboard and leave it running.

 Example: US vs UK DST gap